T-mamah/Lemp-stack/mernstack.md

 `mysql> exit`

 >Notice that you need to provide a password to connect as the root user.
 For increased security, it’s best to have dedicated user accounts with less expansive privileges set up for every database, especially if you plan on having multiple databases hosted on your server.

-Our MySQL server is now installed and secured.
-Next, we will install PHP, the final component in the LEMP stack...Awesome:clap:
+**Our MySQL server is now installed and secured.
+Next, we will install PHP, the final component in the LEMP stack...Awesome** :clap:

 ---